petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 simple with built-in serialization libraries, e.g., `json` (`json.dumps(Solution())` would fail without some additional code).

+Using OOP for important application data has this strange irrationality or backwardness.
+Should the application be manipulating the data or should the data be manipulating itself?
+The latter feels wrong.
+To go back to our first example, should a data collection run from our experiment process itself, or is the application processing the data from that run.

 Another way to think about a class is as a custom, more exotic (complex!), data type.
 I'd argue that at the very least one shouldn't create a class for the